-Signing various contracts is not particularly exciting and most people prefer to use their time enjoying the property rather than signing pieces of paper, and usually works out cheaper.
+- Signing various contracts is not particularly exciting and most people prefer to use their time enjoying the property rather than signing pieces of paper

-You should only give Power of Attorney to somebody you trust as it allows that person to do things legally on your behalf.
-For further reading.
+You should only give a Power of Attorney to somebody you trust as it allows that person to do things legally on your behalf.

 The notarial purchase agreement is the equivalent in Greece of the Title Deed in the UK.